Teh-Lemon/Homu-Core/README.md

 ### Shaders

 #### Nothing
-The standard shader at 0% opacity still has draw calls even though you can't see it.
+The Standard shader at 0% opacity still has draw calls even though you can't see it.
 This surface shader however literally renders nothing and does as few calculations as possible.
 Useful for hiding parts of a mesh via materials.

+#### StandardPacked
+A surface shader that aims to replicate the functionality of the Standard shader and can be found in the TehLemon/StandardPacked shader menu.
+Unity's Standard shader packs both the metallic and smoothness maps into 1 file.
+This shader packs 4 textures into 1 file to save texture samples and memory.

+Red: Metallic
+Green: Ambient Occlusion
+Blue: Emission Mask
+Alpha: Smoothness

+StandardPackedExtra also includes the secondary detail maps and the height map.

+I'd like to further improve the inspector GUI of the shader to include some of the conveniences of the Standard shader but this has no impact on its current functionality.

 ### Static Utilities

 #### Math functions (UtilHelper.cs)
 A collection of static math helper functions.
+Check the comments for more details on each function.

-### Recommended Third Party Assets
+### Recommended Third Party Utilities
 I also include these third party scripts into every new project:
 * https://github.com/madsbangh/EasyButtons
 Very quickly add buttons for any function of a script into the inspector window.